chancancode/marionette-rails/README.md

       gem 'marionette-rails'
     end

-Then add this to `app/assets/javascripts/application.js.coffee`:
+Then add this to `app/assets/javascripts/application.js.coffee` after your backbone require:

     #= require backbone.marionette